 One of Kings County’s preeminent cultural institutions, this 560,000-square-foot venue made history as the first American museum to exhibit African objects as artwork.
 In addition to the more than 4,000 items in the Egyptian holdings, museumgoers can scope pieces by masters such as Cézanne, Monet and Degas, plus an entire center devoted to feminist art.
 (The venue is the permanent home of Judy Chicago’s massive installation The Dinner Party.)

 This market has elevated the vintage-shopping experience, setting a new standard for both goods and food vendors, and emphasizing local purveyors where possible.
-Its mini empire now includes markets in Williamsburg and DUMBO, as well as two food-focused Smorgasburg outposts.
-When temperatures plunge, the fest moves to the vast warehouse space of Industry City in Sunset Park.
+Its mini empire now includes markets in DUMBO and Industry City at Sunset Park, as well as two food-focused Smorgasburg outposts.
 It’s as good a people-watching spot as you’ll find—plenty of established and wanna-be designers mill about—and the eats alone are worth the trip.
-Vendors change each weekend, so check the website the Friday before doors open to see who’s selling.

 Those searching for a little peace and quiet would do well to spend a few hours at this verdant oasis.
 The garden, which abuts two other neighborhood gems—The Brooklyn Museum and Prospect Park—was founded in 1910 and features hundreds of types of flora, laid out over 52 acres.
 Each spring, crowds descend on the space for the Sakura Matsuri Festival, during which hundreds of trees bloom along the Cherry Esplanade.